HenrySilvaCS/From-Scratch-ML-Algorithms/README.md

 # From-Scratch-ML-Algorithms
-From-Scratch implementation of various machine learning algorithms in python
+From-scratch implementation of various machine learning algorithms in python.